Insider Guide: How to Spend 3 Days in Miami

 Phillip & Patricia Frost Museum of Science

-If you’d prefer a lowkey day wandering throughout one of Florida’s premier museums, Frost Science Museum should be on your list.
-This massive building is located right on the bay, and it’s home to a planetarium, a multi-level aquarium and more exhibits than you can possibly visit in a single day — let alone an afternoon.
+If you’d prefer a lowkey experience wandering throughout one of Florida’s premier museums, Frost Science Museum should be on your list.
+This massive building is located right on the bay, and it’s home to a planetarium (which I love), a multi-level aquarium and more exhibits than you can possibly visit in a single day — let alone an afternoon.

 Visit: Frost Science